interpretml/interpret-text/README.md

 <a name="use"></a>
 # Use Interpret-Text
 Teaches the user how to use this package and links to sample notebooks.

-## Visualization Dashboard
-Documentation explaining how to set up the environment for visualizations and how to activate it

 <a name="contrib"></a>
 # Contributing